 Jury to begin deliberations in Boulder murder case following closing arguments

 Jul.
-18—A Boulder stabbing case is in jury deliberations after attorneys made their final arguments Monday afternoon.
+19—A Boulder stabbing case is in jury deliberations after attorneys made their final arguments Monday afternoon.

 Robert Hicks, 31, is charged with first-degree murder after deliberation in the death of Curtis Stringe, 34, of Boulder.
 Hicks is also facing one misdemeanor count of third-degree assault.